chami98/Southern_Books/README.md

 2. Create a new branch for your changes.
 3. Make your changes and commit them to your branch.
 4. Push your changes to your fork.
-5. Create a pull request with a description of your changes.
+5. Create a pull request with a description of your changes

 ---